 The Fine Arts Center in the Ophelia Parrish Building is home to the School of Arts and Letters and serves as the hub for Truman’s art, music, and theatre programs.
 Here you will find beautiful performance and gallery spaces, including the James G. Severns Theater, a 240-seat courtyard theater.
 In addition, there is a 500-seat performance hall that has fantastic acoustics and is perfect for vocal and instrumental recitals.
 The University hosts many guest artists and concert performances, and our Fine Arts Center houses the University Art Gallery where faculty and student works are on display — the gallery also hosts traveling collections of fine art.

 The Pershing Building is named after one of Truman’s most distinguished alumni, General John J. Pershing.
-This facility houses Truman’s large arena where you can cheer on the Bulldog basketball, volleyball and wrestling teams, and the December commencement ceremony takes place in Pershing Arena.
+This facility houses Truman’s large arena where you can cheer on the Bulldog basketball and volleyball teams.
+The December commencement ceremony also takes place in Pershing Arena.

 Several facilities in the Pershing Building are available for use by chartered campus organizations and university departments at Truman including Pershing Arena, the Small Gym, the Dance Studio, and six classrooms.